January 10, 2018

 2. Make a Goal to Finish and Follow Through

-Sometimes I convince myself that there are other tasks I need to complete before starting on my homework, but really I’m just trying to justify my procrastination.
+Sometimes I convince myself there are other tasks I need to complete before starting on my homework, but really I’m just trying to justify my procrastination.

 I could give excuse after excuse as to why I should procrastinate my homework; but at the end of the day, I just have to be honest with myself.
 Am I really that busy, or am I just finding ways to put off my work until later?